vigetlabs/.github/profile/README.md

 # Hi, We're the Viget Engineering Team

-We develop digital products and content experiences across a wide variety of clients, from early-stage startup to established enterprises and well-known nonprofits.
+We develop digital products and content experiences across a wide variety of clients, from early-stage startups to established enterprises and well-known nonprofits.
 We work collaboratively with clients and cross-functional teams, combining speed and quality and providing the most value possible for our clients and their users.
 We leverage a mix of proven and upcoming technology, and focus on five core engineering disciplines:

 * **Application Development:** custom apps written in [Ruby][], [Python][], and [Elixir][]
 * **JavaScript Development:** interactive user interfaces written with [React][]